 You have several lists of potential major gift donors.
-You have limited time to invest pursuing those gifts.
+However, you have limited time to invest in pursuing those gifts.
 Where will you invest your time?

 It’s also likely you have a collection of earned revenue opportunities, special events options, and corporate contacts—how do you determine where to focus your finite resources?